zainnadeem/swift-slapchat-lab-ios-0616/README.md

 #####Making Test Messages

 1. We can't display messages if we haven't created any!
 Let's do this in `TableViewController.m`.
     - Make a local array for storing messages.
 This will power your tableview's data source, and make it more self-contained.
 	- Make your dataStore a property and initialize it.
 	- Create a few `Message`s.
-Use `+NSEntityDescription insertNewObjectForEntityForName(_:inManagedObjectContext)`.
+Use `+NSEntityDescription insertNewObjectForEntityForName(_:inManagedObjectContext:)`.
 	- Don't forget to set your test messages' `content` and `createdAt` properties!
-2. So now is when you'd want to `saveContext()` so that these messages would persist in our database. ***BUT— since this is in `viewDidLoad()`, that means that we'll be creating and saving new messages *every time we run our app*.
-Let's add some logic to prevent that.***
+2. So now is when you'd want to `saveContext()` so that these messages would persist in our database.
+BUT— since this is in `viewDidLoad()`, that means that we'll be creating and saving new messages *every time we run our app*.
+Let's add some logic to prevent that.
-    - Make a new method called `generateTestData`.
-Dump all your message creation in there, and make your dataStore `saveContext` and `fetchData` at the end.
+    - Make a new method called `generateTestData()`.
+Dump all your message creation in there, and make your dataStore `saveContext()` and `fetchData()` at the end.
     - In `viewDidLoad()`, `fetchData()` and then pass your dataStore's messages to your local messages array.
     - Logic time— `if`  your messages array is still empty, call `generateTestData()` and pass them again.